RohithM191/TSNE-on-Amazon-Fine-Food-reviews-Dataset/README.md

 ### 6 Decision Trees
 1. Applied Decision Trees on Different Featurization of Data viz.
 BOW(uni-gram), tfidf, Avg-Word2Vec and tf-idf-Word2Vec
-2. Used both Grid Search with random 30 points for getting the best max_depth
+2. Used both Grid Search with random points for getting the best max_depth
 3. Evaluated the test data on various performance metrics like accuracy, f1-score, precision, recall,etc. also plotted Confusion matrix using seaborne
 4. Plotted feature importance recieved from the decision tree classifier

 ###### Conclusions:
-1. BOW Featurization(max_depth=8) gave the best results with accuracy of 85.8% and F1-score of 0.858.
+1. BOW Featurization(max_depth=8) gave the best results with accuracy o& F1 Score.
 2. Decision Trees on BOW and tfidf would have taken forever if had taken all the dimensions as it had huge dimension and hence tried with max 8 as max_depth
 <hr>